mosesokemwa/strapi-codex/README.md

 ### Improvements
+- [x] Add auth token to the graphql endpoint
 - Cache ``node_modules`` during docker build time to reduce build time
-- Add auth token to the graphql endpoint
 - Provide metrics for the graphql server queries
 - Create a health check endpoint
 - JSON API docs
 - Seed data for all models
 - Make use [PM2](https://pm2.io/docs/runtime/overview/) for production deployment
+- Simple error handling
+- Logger util for all requests